Citations for Publications

 If you publish articles or receive grants using data or tools generated in our Core Facilities, please:

-- Acknowledge the Core Facilities' contributions for "standard" services (see individual facilities pages for information on how to cite a specific facility).
+- At the very least, Acknowledge the Core Facilities' contributions for "standard" services (see individual facilities pages for how to cite a specific facility).

 - Let us know when something is published or a grant is awarded so that we can track publications and grants.